Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

 sailop generate --seed "your-brand"

-sailop scan ./srcTry it today at sailop.com and see your score.
-If it is above 50, you have work to do.
-If it is below 40, you are ahead of 95% of the web.
+sailop scan ./srcTry it at sailop.com and check your score.
+Above 50, you have work to do.
+Below 40, you are ahead of 95% of the web.